nasa/fprime/docs/UsersGuide/dev/configuring-fprime.md

 #### Object to String

 The framework port and object classes have an optional toString() method.
-This method by default returns the instance name of the object, but toString() is defined as a virtual method so a developer class can override this and provid custom information.
+This method by default returns the instance name of the object, but toString() is defined as a virtual method so a developer class can override this and provide custom information.
 Table 35 provides the macros to configure this feature.

 **Note:** for these settings to work FW_OBJECT_NAMES must be turned on.